powdr-labs/powdr/README.md

 Further things to help that has to be done manually in assembly: Allow non-recursive calls to functions such that only the registers needed by the caller are saved and restored from memory locations.

+Counters about which state machine is invoked how often should be automatically maintained.

 ### High-level language

 The third layer is a high-level language that has all the usual features of a regular programming language like loops,